 The CPU reports the result of the COMMREQ in the status word, which is a single location in PLC data memory.
 The status word address is specified in the command block.
-For a list of status codes reported in the status word, see "COMMREQ Status Word" on page A-4.
+For a list of status codes reported in the status word, see Table 75: COMMREQ Status Word State Codes.

-For details on the COMMREQ tasks supported by the PROFIBUS Master module, see chapter 4.
+For details on the COMMREQ tasks supported by the PROFIBUS Master module, see Section Section 5: PROFIBUS Master Status and Diagnostics.